raspberrypilearning/boat-race/en/step_8.md

 --- task ---

-Now add some code to your boat's forever loop so that it moves three extra steps when it touches a white booster.
+Now add more code blocks to your boat's `forever`{:class="blockcontrol"} loop so that the boat sprite moves three extra steps when it touches a white arrow.
 ![boat-sprite](images/boat_resize.png)
 ```blocks
 if <touching color [#FFFFFF] ?> then